 Rent the Property

-When someone has recently passed away, there are many things that need to be completed to ensure their estate is closed and assets are properly distributed.
+When someone passes away, there are many things that need to be completed to ensure their estate is closed and assets are properly distributed.
 This responsibility often falls on the individual chosen to be the executor of the last will and testament.

-By renting the property, you are able to receive income which can ensure the monthly mortgage is paid on time.
-This gives you space to create a plan to either pay off the mortgage or sell the property and distribute profits of the sale to the estate.
+By renting the property, you are able to receive income, which can help ensure the monthly mortgage is paid on time.
+This gives you time to create a plan to either pay off the mortgage or sell the property.
 A great idea is to list the property for rent for the same amount that is due on the mortgage – no more, no less.
 Don’t try to make a financial profit here, just make sure that you have enough revenue coming in to pay for the mortgage and monthly expenses until you can come up with a long-term solution.

 Sell the Property